 Interfaces page

-Learn how to write Interfaces, set optional properties, and about the power of using interfaces in classes and functions
+Learn how to write Interfaces, set optional properties, and use interfaces in classes and functions.

 Overview

 Interfaces are a powerful way to enforce types and document what our code provides.
-Interfaces used in classes allow "loose coupling" while providing a shape - multiple classes can use interfaces in many different ways.
+Interfaces used in classes allow "loose coupling" while providing a shape.
+Multiple classes can use interfaces in many different ways.
 This section will cover how to write interfaces, setting optional properties, and the power of using interfaces in classes and functions.
-This section will cover:

 Interfaces in TypeScript

 An interface in TypeScript is a way to define the shape an entity should adhere to.
-An interface defines the members - properties, methods, and events.
+An interface defines the members: properties, methods, and events.
 It may be easy to think of it as the signature of an API.
-It’s worth noting that interfaces aren’t transpiled into our output JavaScript, they’re simply used for typechecking during the development process.
+It’s worth noting that interfaces aren’t transpiled into our output JavaScript; they’re only used for type-checking during the development process.

 interface Dinosaur {